USNavalResearchLaboratory/SCRaytrace/README.md

 - src: C++ source code.
 - data: data files used by the C++ code.
 - python: python wrappers.
 Empty for now...
 - idl: IDL wrappers.
 Empty for now.
-We will see if we transfer the SolarSoft sources in here maybe, which would allow collaborating on developping and updating these files.
+We will see if we transfer the SolarSoft IDL sources in here maybe, which would allow collaborative development, things that was not possible so far.
 - docbook: Docbook source files for the user manual.

 ## Compiling the sources